 Why my devices get the wrong location when connected to Wi-Fi

-Devices show a wrong location after installing a new router or moving to a new place
+Devices show the wrong location after installing a new router or moving to a new place

-Sometimes you may encounter such situations that your devices such as phones and laptops are unable to get the correct location when connected to Wi-Fi after you bought a new router or bring your old router to a new house.
-You may receive the wrong local news, weather reports, or keep getting such information based on the location of your previous house.
+Sometimes you may encounter situations in which your devices such as phones and laptops are unable to get the correct location when connected to Wi-Fi after you buy a new router, reactivate a router that hasn't been used for some time, or bring your old router to a new house.
+You may receive the wrong local news, or weather reports, or keep getting such information based on the location of your previous house.

 In this case, you can still get the correct location via the cellular network.
 Some customers may blame the issue on TP-Link routers as they think the location accuracy is based on GPS or the public IP of the router when using Wi-Fi, which is NOT true.